cyberbotics/webots-doc/blog/Webots-2018-a-release.md

 ### Renamed Automobile Folder

-The 'automobile' folder has been renamed into 'vehicles'.
+The 'automobile' folder has been renamed to 'vehicles'.
-You will therefore have to update your Makefile: for C, C++ and JAVA, the new `WEBOTS_AUTOMOBILE_PATH` should be set to:
+You will therefore have to update your Makefile: for C, C++ and Java, the new `WEBOTS_AUTOMOBILE_PATH` should be set to:
 ```
 $(WEBOTS_HOME)/projects/vehicles/libraries
 ```